 - Heart replacement

-- Disturbance of consciousness and without satisfactory explanation of the cause
+- Disturbance of consciousness and without a satisfactory explanation of the cause

 - Transient loss of control of nervous system function(s) without a satisfactory explanation of the cause